 A bone is subjected to various kinds of forces in our day to day life.
 Some try to compress it, some bend while others rotate.
 Depending on their action, the forces on bone could be classified as compression, tension, and shear forces.

 Compressive Forces or Compression

 For compressive force to result in fracture, one end of a bone must be in a fixed position while the other end is forced toward the fixed end.
-An example is a man jumping on the ground from height on his feet and getting a compression fracture of vertebra as a result.
+An example is a man jumping on the ground from a height on his feet and getting a compression fracture of the vertebra as a result.